Gabriel Heinze: Real Madrid

 On 22 August 2007, Heinze joined Real Madrid on a four-year deal, becoming the third United player to join the Spaniards (after David Beckham and Ruud van Nistelrooy), for a reported £8 million fee.
 He made his debut on 2 September against Villarreal, coming on as a substitute for Raúl.
-On 30 March 2008 he netted his first goal for the Merengues, in a 3–1 home win over Sevilla, and finished his debut season with 20 appearances to help win the league.
+On 30 March 2008, he netted his first goal for the Merengues, in a 3–1 home win over Sevilla, and finished his debut season with 20 appearances to help win the league.

-Heinze was more regularly used in his second year at the Santiago Bernabéu Stadium, but the club came out empty in silverware, with the exception of that year's Supercopa de España.
+Heinze was more regularly used in his second year at the Santiago Bernabéu, but the club came out empty in silverware, with the exception of that year's Supercopa de España.